-Continued implementation of the programme of measures on mutual recognition must therefore be a main priority in the coming years to ensure its completion by 2011.
-Work concerning the following projects should be actively pursued: the conflict of laws regarding non-contractual obligations ("Rome II") and contractual obligations ("Rome I"), a European Payment Order and instruments concerning alternative dispute resolution and concerning small claims.
+Continued implementation of the programme of measures on mutual recognition 1 must therefore be a main priority in the coming years to ensure its completion by 2011.
+Work concerning the following projects should be carried on with energy: the conflict of laws regarding non-contractual obligations ("Rome II") and contractual obligations ("Rome I"), a European Payment Order and instruments concerning alternative dispute resolution and concerning small claims.
 In timing the completion of these projects, due regard should be given to current work in related areas.